7dJx1qP/stash_metadata_mapper/README.md

 Place the `stash_metadata_mapper` folder in your stash `plugins` folder

+Fill in `config.py` with the path to your stash database file (by default `stash-go.sqlite`)

 Run `pip install -r requirements.txt` in the `stash_metadata_mapper` folder

 ## Script

-Fill in `config.py` with your stash api key and stash url
+Fill in `config.py` with the **absolute** path to your stash database file (by default it should be something like `/path/to/stash/root/stash-go.sqlite`), stash api key, and stash url

 Run `pip install -r requirements.txt` in the `stash_metadata_mapper` folder